Coronavirus: FAQs for property managers

 Provide and/or advise the use of disinfectants to attendees prior to and at the end of a rental inspection;

 Politely decline to shake hands or have any other physical contact; and

 Reassure both current and prospective tenants that you are simply following best practice precautionary measures which are not in response to any confirmed coronavirus cases within the agency or immediate area.

 Contact information must be kept about all guests and staff for contact tracing purposes for 56 days.
 This information includes name, address and mobile phone number.
 The REIQ has developed an Information Collection Notice and Information Collection Form to assist in this process.
 IMPORTANT NOTICE: From 1am 9 July, the 'Check In QLD' app will be mandatory for the real estate industry.
 Additionally, the previous COVID-Safe Industry Plan for Queensland Real Estate will be revoked. and is instead replaced by the COVID-Safe Industry Checklist.
 From 1am 9 July, agencies will have to have a signed copy of the check list on display at their places of business, auctions and open home inspections.

 Q: Should I invite clients or tenants into my office?

 A: The REIQ recommends sales agents adopt precautionary hygiene protocols in their offices and ask prospective buyers and/or sellers who may be feeling unwell to reschedule after 14 days (in accordance with Queensland Health directives).
 Recommended hygiene protocols include:

-- Provide alcohol-based hand sanitiser and request all on-site visitors use it upon
+Provide alcohol-based hand sanitiser and request all on-site visitors use it upon entering the office;